flaviostutz/monotag/README.md

   - Generate tag "myservice/v1.3.0" if previous tag was "myservice/v1.2.8" and one commit with comment "feat: adding something new" is found between commits from the latest tag and HEAD

 - `monotag tag --path services/myservice --prerelease`
-  - Generate tag "myservice/1.3.0-beta.0" if previous tag was "myservice/1.2.8" and one commit with comment "feat: adding something new" is found between commits from the latest tag and HEAD
+  - Generate tag "myservice/1.3.0-beta.0" if previous tag was "myservice/1.2.8" (and one commit with comment "feat: adding something new" is found between commits from the latest tag and HEAD)

+- `monotag tag-push`
+  - Generate tag "myservice/1.3.0" if previous tag was "myservice/1.2.8", tag repo and push tag to remote repo

+- `monotag tag-push --changelog-file=docs/changelog.md`
+  - Calculate next tag, add latest change notes to existing changelog.md file, add to repo, commit with "chore(release): myservice/1.3.0", tag git with "myservice/1.3.0" and push newly created commit (with changelog.md) and new tag to remote git repo.

 ### Github actions workflow